 Apache Cassandra, a prominent NOSQL database, is supported by the DataStax driver stack.
 While DataStax provides a Java driver (among other language bindings), it is not a JDBC driver.
-QuerySurge (similar to other data tools) requires a JDBC driver to connect, as do other tools, and the need for a JDBC compliant driver has been filled by an open source wrapper around the DataStax Java driver, available on GitHub, as a "fat" wrapper with all dependencies included (see step 1 below).
+QuerySurge (similar to other data tools) requires a JDBC driver to connect to Cassandra, and the need for a JDBC- compliant driver has been filled by an open source wrapper around the DataStax Java driver.
+The driver documentation is available on GitHub, as a "fat" wrapper with all dependencies included (see step 1 below).
 Note that the wrapper is released under the Apache 2.0 license.
 Setup details for using the Cassandra JDBC wrapper for the DataStax Java Driver with QuerySurge follow.

 Setting up a QuerySurge Connection with the Cassandra JDBC DataStax Wrapper

 A QuerySurge Connection to Cassandra is set up using the Connection Extensibility feature of the QuerySurge Connection Wizard.
-What follows are the details you'll need to set up your QuerySurge Connection to Cassandra with the "fat" DataStax wrapper.
+Following are the details you'll need to set up your QuerySurge Connection to Cassandra with the "fat" DataStax wrapper.

 - Deploy the Cassandra JDBC driver to your Agent(s).
 The procedure for deploying a new driver to a QuerySurge Agent is here (for Agents on Windows) and here (for Agents on Linux).